adavoudi/DataCatalogView/README.md

 Without this, you'll get a cryptic error about the statement not being allowed in a transaction block.

-### Lake Formation ALTER Permission for Redshift
+### Lake Formation and IAM Permissions for ALTER EXTERNAL VIEW

+For `ALTER EXTERNAL VIEW` to succeed, the RedshiftSpectrumRole needs permissions at two layers:

+### Permissions Required for ALTER EXTERNAL VIEW

-For `ALTER EXTERNAL VIEW` to succeed, the RedshiftSpectrumRole needs **Lake Formation `ALTER` permission** on the view.
-This is in addition to the IAM `glue:UpdateTable` permission.
+For `ALTER EXTERNAL VIEW` to succeed, the RedshiftSpectrumRole (the IAM role attached to the namespace) needs two things:

+1. **IAM permission**: `glue:UpdateTable` — because the ALTER modifies the view's metadata in the Glue catalog
+2. **Lake Formation permission**: `ALTER` on the view — Lake Formation enforces its own permission layer on top of IAM

-Here's the catch: if you're using tag-based access control and the view hasn't been tagged yet at the time of the ALTER, a TBAC grant for ALTER won't match.
-The solution is a direct wildcard grant on the database:
+Since the view may not be tagged yet at the time of the ALTER (TBAC grants won't match an untagged resource), use a direct wildcard grant:

 ```hcl
 resource "aws_lakeformation_permissions" "redshift_spectrum_alter_tables" {